nordlow/compiler-benchmark/README.md

 .

-This will generated code into a new directory `generated/** and then benchmark checks on that code and print the results to standard output.
+This will generate code into the directory `generated` and then perform benchmarks of the standard way for a compiler to check that generated for lexical, syntactic and in most case also semantic checks.
+Notice that GCC and Clang doesn't perform all semantic checks (because it's too costly).
+This is in contrast to D's and Rust's compilers that performs all of them.

 ## TODO